-Most chemotherapy drugs, on the other hand, are strong medicines that have a fairly narrow range of safe and effective doses.
-Taking too little of a drug will not effectively treat the cancer and taking too much may cause life-threatening side effects.
-For this reason, doctors must calculate chemotherapy doses very precisely.
+Most chemotherapy (chemo) drugs are strong medicines that have a fairly narrow dose range for safety and effectiveness.
+Taking too little of a drug will not treat the cancer well and taking too much may cause life-threatening side effects.
+For this reason, doctors must calculate chemo doses very precisely.

-Depending on the drug(s) to be given, there are different ways to determine chemotherapy doses.
-Most chemotherapy drugs are measured in milligrams (mg).
+Depending on the drug(s) to be given, there are different ways to determine chemo doses.
+Most chemo drugs are measured in milligrams (mg).

-Some chemotherapy doses are determined based on body surface area (BSA), which doctors calculate using your height and weight.
+Some chemo doses are determined based on body surface area (BSA), which doctors calculate using height and weight.
 BSA is expressed in meters squared (m2).

 Dosages for children and adults differ, even after BSA is taken into account.
 This is because children’s bodies process drugs differently.
 They may have different levels of sensitivity to the drugs, too.
 For the same reasons, dosages of some drugs may also be adjusted for people who:

 - Have already taken or are currently taking other medicines

 - Have already had or are currently getting radiation therapy

 Chemo is commonly given at regular intervals called cycles.
 A cycle may involve a dose of one or more drugs followed by several days or weeks without treatment.
 This gives normal cells time to recover from drug side effects.
 Sometimes, doses may be given a certain number of days in a row, or every other day for several days, followed by a period of rest.
 Some drugs work best when given continuously over a set number of days.